Miracle on 34th Street (1994 film): Plot

 Prior to the Thanksgiving parade, Cole's Department Store's special events director Dorey Walker fires Tony Falacchi, an employee working as the store's Santa Claus when the latter becomes intoxicated.
 Immediately trying to find a replacement, she spots an elderly man who had been berating Falacchi and begs him to take over; the man introduces himself as Kris Kringle.
 Kris does so well during the parade that he is immediately hired by Cole's, despite his apparent belief that he is the real Santa Claus.

 Kris is lauded by the children and parents who come to visit him, and his unusual proclivity to direct shoppers to other stores where toys can be bought more cheaply is turned into a successful marketing campaign for Cole's.
 The sudden turnaround of Cole's, which had only recently survived a hostile takeover bid by Victor Landberg, enrages executives at rival firm Shopper's Express, who are led by Jack Duff.

-Dorey has persuaded her six-year-old daughter, Susan, that Santa Claus does not exist, and is concerned by Kris's influence on her.
-Dorey's neighbor, attorney Bryan Bedford, does his best to convince Susan to believe.
-While being babysat one night by Kris, Susan shares with him her Christmas wish: she would like a dad, a house pictured in the Cole's Christmas catalogue, and a baby brother.
-Kris asks if she would begin to believe in Santa if she got all those things, and Susan agrees that she would.
+Dorey is concerned by Kris's influence on her six-year-old daughter Susan, who she has raised not to believe in Santa Claus.
+Dorey's neighbor, attorney Bryan Bedford, tried to persuade Susan to believe.
+Kris babysits Susan, who shares with him her Christmas wish for a father, a house pictured in the Cole's Christmas catalogue, and a baby brother.
+Kris asks if she would begin to believe in Santa if she got all those things, and Susan concurs.
 The same night, Bryan proposes to Dorey, who rejects his offer and leaves.

 Landberg and Duff realize that Kris believes himself to be Santa Claus and lead a plot to destroy his credibility.
 Duff and his fellow executives pay Falacchi to antagonize Kris in the street and feign an injury when Kris raises his walking stick, leading to Kris's arrest.
 Bryan provides Kris with legal support and arranges for a court hearing where Kris can make his case.
 Dorey convinces the chairman of Cole's to show solidarity with Kris, drumming up support from the public.
 At the court hearing, prosecutor Ed Collins makes the case that Kris is mentally unfit for society, allowing him to state to the court that he is the real Santa Claus.